croningp/commanduino/README.md

 ### Using the Library
 Using this library is extremely simple!
 This example will demonstrate the use of a Servo motor.
-All Demo files (either Arduino or Python) have an equivalent dmeo file in their respective counterpart (either Python or Arduino).
+All Demo files (either Arduino or Python) have an equivalent demo file in their respective counterpart (either Python or Arduino).

 * First, create an Arduino sketch for your device (Demo can be found at `File > Examples > CommandServo > Demo`):